 And the fluorescent lights were unbearable!
 I found myself squinting, trying to block out the light.

-Then I started feeling nauseous and told my cooperating teacher I didn’t feel well and went to the restroom.
+Then I started feeling nauseated and told my cooperating teacher I didn’t feel well and went to the restroom.
 I threw up and tried returning to class despite having no relief in symptoms.

 Grateful For Kind People

-Thankfully, I had such an amazing cooperative teacher.
-Her friend next door (who I later found out suffered from recurring migraines) coaxed me to rest, took me to a vacant room and pulled the shades down so it was dark.
+Thankfully, I had such an amazing cooperating teacher.
+Her friend next door (who I later learned suffered from recurring migraines) encouraged me to rest, took me to a vacant room, and pulled the shades down so it was dark.

 All of this helped me and the doctor figure out what my triggers (things that set off a migraine) were, and to this day, most of them are the same:

 - fluorescent lights (not good for someone going into the teaching profession, as most schools at that time had this type of lights)

 - a change in sleep patterns or lack of sleep

 From reading about my first migraine, you likely picked up on some of the unusual symptoms I was having.

 Now, let’s dig deeper to find out more about how to know if you are having a migraine or not.
 Please keep in mind that symptoms are different for everyone, but typically impact the sensory system.